 automated backups can be performed as needed, or manual backups can be triggered as well.
 Backups can be used to restore a database, and the RDS restore process works reliably and efficiently.

 provides high availability with a primary instance and a synchronous secondary instance that can be failovered to seamlessly when a problem occurs.

 provides elasticity & scalability by enabling Read Replicas to increase read scaling.

 supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible Amazon Aurora DB engine

-in addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS databases
+in addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS database service

 databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest